-Operating at the optimum detuning reported in Fig.~\ref{fig:contrast_vs_frequency} allows us to prepare a highly coherent quantum superposition of all three rotational states, effectively encoding a spin-1 system in the molecule.
-We use the ensuing dynamics to perform quantum multiparameter estimation \cite{DemkowiczDobrzanski2020multiparam, Liu2020multiparam}; a technique that has important applications in quantum metrology \cite{albarelli2020multiparamuses}.
-Explicitly, we use a generalised Ramsey sequence to precisely measure the energies of the three states.
+By operating at the optimum detuning reported in Fig.~\ref{fig:contrast_vs_frequency}, we can prepare highly coherent quantum superpositions of three rotational states, effectively encoding a spin-1 system in the rotational structure of the molecule.
+Pushing beyond the usual two-level paradigm will open many new applications in quantum science using ultracold molecules~\cite{Cornish2024}.
+As a first demonstration of such an application, we use the dynamics of a spin-1 system encoded in the rotational structure to perform quantum multiparameter estimation \cite{DemkowiczDobrzanski2020multiparam, Liu2020multiparam}; a technique that has important applications in quantum metrology \cite{albarelli2020multiparamuses}.
+Explicitly, we use a generalised Ramsey sequence to precisely measure the relative energies of the three states.
 We exploit the non-trivial interference of the phases accumulated by the states to produce a complicated interference pattern which is simultaneously sensitive to detunings of both microwave fields from the transition frequencies.